Skip to content

 Best for Core identity, maximum cache locality Dynamic membership, temporary flags, filtering

-Both tags (via partitions) and sets can represent state, but the trade-offs differ.
-Tag changes move entity data in memory, giving you dense iteration.
+Both partitions and sets can represent state.
+Tag changes move entity data in memory, giving dense iteration.
 Set changes are cheap but iteration is sparse.
 See Entity Subset Patterns for a deeper comparison.